-- The program is required to send to the CNME office one complete hardcopy and one electronic version (e.g., a CD) of the required report, including all of the appendices. - Evaluation team members and Council members assigned to review reports have the option of receiving a hardcopy or an electronic version of the report, or both. - All other board members receive an electronic version of any report.
+- The program is required to provide to the CNME office one complete hardcopy and one electronic version of the required report, including all of the appendices. - Evaluation team members and Council members assigned to review reports have the option of receiving a electronic version of the entire report (i.e., narrative part and appendices), and also a hardcopy of the narrative part if they choose. - All other board members receive an electronic version of any report.